KrasAvia

 KrasAvia is a scheduled and charter passenger airline based in Krasnoyarsk, Russia.
 It was established in 1956 as Turin Airline before being renamed Evenkia Avia in 2002 and KrasAvia in 2007.
 It is Russia's largest regional carrier, with a fleet of 44 aircraft and helicopters.
 The airline is owned by the administration of the Krasnoyarsk region.
+It is currently banned from flying into EU airspace.